CanonicalLtd/ubuntu-serverguide/en/installation.md

 -   Finally, the last step before rebooting is to set the clock to UTC.

-> **Note**
->
-> If at any point during installation you are not satisfied by the default
-> setting, use the "Go Back" function at any prompt to be brought to a
-> detailed installation menu that will allow you to modify the default
+!!!
+Note: If at any point during installation you are not satisfied by the default setting, use the "Go Back" function at any prompt to be brought to a detailed installation menu that will allow you to modify the default settings.
-> settings.

 At some point during the installation process you may want to read the help screen provided by the installation system.
 To do this, press F1.

 Once again, for detailed instructions see the [Ubuntu Installation Guide].

-## Package Tasks {#install-tasks}
+### Package Tasks
 During the Server Edition installation you have the option of installing additional packages from the CD.
 The packages are grouped by the type of service they provide.